Xingfu Temple (Changshu): History

-The temple was first construction as "Dabei Temple" or "Temple of Great Compassion" (大悲寺) between 494 and 502 by prefectural governor Ni Deguang (倪德光), under the Southern Qi dynasty (479-502).
+The temple was first construction as "Dabei Temple" or "Temple of Great Compassion" (大悲寺) between 494 and 502 by prefectural governor Ni Deguang (倪德光), under the Southern Qi dynasty (479-502) of the Southern dynasties period.

 It was largely extended in 539 and renamed "Fushou Temple" or "Temple of Blessing and Longevity" (福寿寺), during the reign of Emperor Wu of Liang dynasty (502-557).
 It was also called "Poshan Temple" (破山寺) because it sits along the Polong Stream (破龙涧).

 In 868, in the 9th year of Xiantong period in the Tang dynasty (618-907), Emperor Yizong inscribed plaque with Chinese characters "Xingfu Chan Temple" (兴福禅寺) to the temple.

 After the establishment of the Communist State in 1949, the local government renovated and refurbished Xingfu Temple several times.
 A renovation and rebuilding to the main building began in 1981 and was completed in 1985.
 Xingfu Temple has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.